xperroni/clarus/README.md

 Clarus
 ======

 Clarus is a library for machine learning, geared towards computer vision problems.
-It is developed in C++ 03 on top of [boost](http://www.boost.org/) and [OpenCV](http://opencv.org/).
+It is developed in C++ 03 on top of [boost](http://www.boost.org/), [OpenCV](http://opencv.org/) and [FFTW](http://fftw.org/).
 It is divided in several modules:

 * `core`: multi-threading facilities, the `Bag` heterogeneous collection, and some other conveniences;
 * `io`: facilities for interfacing with sensors (such as cameras) and displaying data;
+* `fftw`: API for using FFTW fourier transforms on OpenCV matrixes;
 * `model`: classes and algorithms dealing with high-level (usually geometric) models and concepts;
 * `vgram`: an API for working with [VG-RAM Weightless Neural Networks](https://github.com/xperroni/Yamabiko/tree/master/2013-2);
 * `vision`: operations on images.